-- If you enroll by telephone: Review this confirmation statement carefully for accuracy, and retain it as proof of your enrollment.
-If you find an error, immediately call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
-See the For More Information section for detailed instructions, including TDD and international assistance. - > If you enroll online: If you find an error, immediately call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
+- If you enroll by telephone: Review this confirmation statement carefully for accuracy and retain it as proof of your enrollment.
+If you find an error, to correct it, immediately call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
+See the For More Information section for detailed instructions, including TDD and international assistance. - If you enroll online, you will receive a confirmation of enrollment email: If you find an error, to correct it, immediately call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
 See the For More Information section for detailed instructions, including TDD and international assistance.